Place content here. This is a site-wide alert banner.

 Advance planning will avoid unnecessary delays in processing payment requests.
 For example,

-- In the case of a new vendor, a Vendor Setup Request Form must be completed prior to the transfer of funds and should be initiated well in advance of request.
+- In the case of a new vendor, a Create Supplier Request in Workday must be completed prior to the transfer of funds and should be initiated well in advance of request.

-- Payments, other than payments for goods, to individuals who are not U.S. citizens or U.S. permanent residents (i.e., green card holders), require the completion by the individual of an internal Form T-100.
-Payments to non U.S. companies will require the completion by the company of an IRS Form W-8.
-These requirements also apply to faculty or staff who make cash payments to vendors.
+- Payments, other than payments for goods, to individuals who are not U.S. citizens or U.S. permanent residents (i.e., green card holders), require the completion by the individual of an IRS Form W-8BEN, as well as documentation of the location of the activity.
+Payments to non U.S. companies will require the completion by the company of an IRS Form W-8BEN-E. These requirements also apply to faculty or staff who make cash payments to vendors.